AdamPrzychodni/food-crisis-early-warning-system-research/docs/04_research_design.md

 * **Data Preprocessing:**
     * **News Article Cleaning:** A standardized text preprocessing function will be developed and applied to the `body` column of both news DataFrames.
 This function will remove HTML tags, normalize whitespace, and remove URLs/special characters.
-    * **Sentence Tokenization:** The cleaned text of each article will be segmented into a list of sentences using the `nltk.sent_tokenize` library.
+    * **Sentence Tokenization:** The cleaned text of each article will be segmented into a list of sentences using a **custom regular expression**.
+This dependency-free approach ensures consistent tokenization across different environments by splitting the text based on common sentence-ending punctuation (e.g., periods, question marks, exclamation points).

-## 3. Implementation of the Five-Stage Pipeline
+## Implementation of the Pipeline

 ### **Stage 2: Multilingual Risk Factor Extraction**